PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 Our script attaches a `change` listener to the file input element.

-When the user selects a file, we grab a handle for the file from a `files` array that exists on the `change` listner functions context (`this`).
+When the user selects a file, we the context (`this`) of the handler function for the `change` listener to take the first file in the files array (`this.files`).

-Once a user submits the form our `submit` listeners, prevents default behavior (stops the browser from automatically submitting), checks whether a file is selected (doing nothing if no file has been selected), initializes an xhr object and opens a PUT request to our server.
+Once a user submits the form our `submit` listener prevents default behavior (stops the browser from automatically submitting), checks whether a file is selected (doing nothing if no file has been selected), initializes an xhr object and opens a PUT request to our server.